Thomas Massie: Tenure

-In 2015, Massie was the sole member of the House to vote "present" on the Joint Comprehensive Plan of Action, also known as the Iran nuclear agreement, citing Constitutional concerns that the treaties are not ratified by the House of Representatives and that he had no authority to vote for or against the nuclear deal.
-In November 2016, he voted against an extension of U.S. sanctions against Iran, the only member of the House to do so.

 In February 2017, Massie introduced a one-page bill that would abolish the United States Department of Education, and cosponsored a bill that would abolish the Environmental Protection Agency.

 In April 2017, he expressed skepticism over the role of Syrian president Bashar al-Assad in the 2017 Khan Shaykhun chemical attack.
 In May 2017, he was the sole House member to vote against sanctions on North Korea.

-In July 2017, Massie joined Representatives Amash and John Duncan Jr., and Senators Rand Paul and Bernie Sanders in opposing a bill to impose new economic sanctions against Russia, Iran, and North Korea.
+In July 2017, Massie joined representatives Amash and John Duncan Jr., and senators Rand Paul and Bernie Sanders in opposing a bill to impose new economic sanctions against Russia, Iran, and North Korea.
 President Donald Trump opposed the bill, arguing that relations with Russia were already "at an all-time and dangerous low".
 He did, however, sign the bill.

 On December 29, 2017, Massie voted for the Tax Cuts and Jobs Act.
-Before voting, he said he would support the bill to cut taxes, but that he would oppose "new government spending," despite the $1.5 trillion estimated to be added to the national debt according to the Congressional Budget Office in the wake of the bill being passed.
+Before voting, he said he would support the bill to cut taxes, but that he would oppose "new government spending", despite the $1.5 trillion estimated to be added to the national debt according to the Congressional Budget Office in the wake of the bill being passed.

 In October 2018, Massie spoke at the John Birch Society's 60th anniversary celebration.
 He talked about government corruption and spoke out against the advisability of an Article V Convention to amend the Constitution.

 On March 26, 2019, Massie was one of 14 Republicans to vote with all House Democrats to override Trump's veto of a measure unwinding Trump's declaration of a national emergency at the southern border.